-- that of the main program.
+We see that the structure of a function closely resembles that of the main program.
 The main differences are:

-1. Functions have a type.
-This type must also be de- - 2.
-The return value should be stored in a variable with the same name as the function. - Functions are terminated by the return statement instead of stop.
+- 1. Functions have a type.
+This type must also be declared in the calling program. - 2.
+The return value should be stored in a variable with the same name as the function. - 3.
+Functions are terminated by the return statement instead of stop.